Liukaku/2d3d_test/README.md

 - Dialog is generally in place now
 	- handle quests?
 	- track player vibe
+- Have enemies AND NPCs
+	- have both of them be able to walk around
+	- a basic behaviour tree
+- interactable objects

 Done:
-[x] basic dialog tree
+- [x] basic dialog tree
-[x] display images depending on the dialog options
+- [x] display images depending on the dialog options
-[] handle play vibe based on response
+- [] handle play vibe based on response